Neale Daniher: Essendon

-From 1979 to 1990, Daniher played for Essendon in the VFL/AFL, playing only 82 games due to several knee injuries.
+From 1979 to 1990, Daniher played for Essendon in the VFL/AFL.
+After playing 66 games in the first three years, injuries restricted him to only another 16 games in next ten seasons.
+A total of 82 games due to several knee injuries.
 He was appointed captain in 1982 but never led the side due to injury.

 On 1 September 1990 Daniher, alongside his three brothers, made history when they became the first quartet of brothers to play for the same team in a single VFL/AFL game.

 In the same year, the brothers also played together on 22 May 1990 in a State of Origin match for New South Wales versus Victoria.

 Daniher retired at the end of the 1990 season but then played for Werribee in the Victorian Football Association in 1991.

 Coaching career

 Essendon Football Club assistant coach (1992–1994)

 After his playing career was over, Daniher took up a career in coaching, with his first job coming when he became an assistant coach at the Essendon Football Club under senior coach Kevin Sheedy in 1992, which included the 1993 premiership before leaving at the end of the 1994 season.